12 Signs You Could Have Early-Onset Alzheimer’s Disease

 Symptoms of early-onset Alzheimer’s disease

 You’ve probably heard the terms “dementia” and “Alzheimer’s disease” used interchangeably.
-But, before you’re able to recognize the symptoms of early-onset Alzheimer’s, you need to be able to tell the difference between dementia and Alzheimer’s.
+But, before you’re able to recognize the symptoms of early-onset Alzheimer’s, you need to be able to tell the difference between dementia vs. Alzheimer’s.
 Here’s a quick recap: Dementia is an overarching term for mental decline (including loss of memory, language skills, and thinking abilities) that could be caused by many diseases and conditions, whereas Alzheimer’s disease is the most common cause of dementia.

 Often, Alzheimer’s disease is thought to be a condition that affects the elderly, but it can also impact people under age 65, which is known as early-onset.
 According to the Alzheimer’s Association, about 200,000 people have early-onset Alzheimer’s disease in the U.S. and it tends to occur to people in their 40s and 50s.
 Keep in mind that this condition is relatively rare and makes up only 5% of the 5 million people in the U.S. that have Alzheimer’s disease.
 That said, how can you tell if someone has simple forgetfulness or early-onset Alzheimer’s disease?